Below you will find info on the following topics:

 Physical Distancing and Social Connecting

 PSC’s clergy and leadership continue to be committed to the spiritual, emotional and physical well being of our community during these unprecedented times.
-Recognizing the sincere yearning for in-person gatherings, we have created a Reentry Team tasked with planning and preparing our shul and members for how we meet in person for services and programs.
 Members of PSC’s COVID-19 Medical Task Force, Security Committee, Building and Grounds Committee, Ritual Practices Committee, Kesher and the Education Committee, Hesed v’Tzedek Committee and several individuals from our community with relevant areas of expertise all contribute to the Reentry Team.
 Acknowledging the continued health risks posed by COVID-19, the Reentry Team is, first and foremost, guided by the principled advice of our COVID-19 Medical Task Force and public authorities

 In friendship and health,